BradJones-3/friendly-guide/TESTING.md

 When clicking on the button in the middle of the page a modal will open with options for the users.
 ![Homepages Modal](assets/testing-files/manual-testing/homepage/home-modal.mp4)

-When the user clicks anywhere outside the modal, the modal will close and return the the homepage.
+When the user clicks anywhere outside the modal, the modal will close and return the homepage.
 ![Click Outside Modal](assets/testing-files/manual-testing/homepage/modal-close.mp4)

 When clicking on the "How To Play" button the text will display with a scroll effect with rules on how to play the game.
 ![How To Play Button](assets/testing-files/manual-testing/homepage/how-to-button.mp4)

-When the user is inside the home modal when clicking "New Game" the current modal will close and open another with the different levels avaliable to play.
+When the user is inside the home modal when clicking "New Game" the current modal will close and open another with the different levels available to play.
 ![New Game Button](assets/testing-files/manual-testing/homepage/new-game.mp4)

 When the user selects the "Padawan" button they will be taken to the Padawan level of the game.